darkstarre/Rack-TCP/README.md

 # First, create a file that lets you find your IP address from the command line.

-in: ~/username/bin create a file that looks like myip\n make it executable with chmod\n this will allow you to type in myip from the command line to see your ip address.
+in: ~/username/bin create a file that looks like myip</br>
+make it executable with chmod</br>
+this will allow you to type in myip from the command line to see your ip address.
 Basically, talking across the network

 # Next we will talk a little bit about Server/Client